thygate/stable-diffusion-webui-depthmap-script/README.md

 ### For viewing on 3D devices

+* SBS Stereo images can easily be viewed in 3D on VR devices, even cheap ones that use a smartphone like [Google Cardboard](https://arvr.google.com/cardboard/).

 * Simple interactive depthmap viewer for Looking Glass using three.
 LIVE link : [https://thygate.github.io/depthmap-viewer-three-lookingglass](https://thygate.github.io/depthmap-viewer-three-lookingglass) (Instructions: Drag a combined-rgb-and-depth-horizontally image into the window to view it)

 * Unity3D project to view the depthmaps on Looking Glass in realtime as images are generated.
 Leave a message in the discussion section if you want me to publish it too.